Kansas cruises to 81-65 win over Villanova in Final Four

 AP Basketball Writer

-“This is what we were planning to do that season,” said Agbaji, who was 6 of 7 from beyond the arc in Saturday night’s shootout.
-“Everyone that was on that team, this is for them and they know it just as much as us.”

-Now, the Jayhawks (33-6) hope to follow a familiar pattern against Duke or North Carolina on Monday night.
-The last three times the Jayhawks and Wildcats have met in the tournament, the winner has gone on to win it all.
+“That’s everyone’s attitude — even after this game, even after last weekend, the weekend before that — everyone’s attitude was on to the next one,” Agbaji said, “and not looking too far ahead at what’s going on Monday.”

+It will be a blueblood clash no matter what.
+The Jayhawks will face Duke, with retiring coach Mike Krzyzewski perhaps on the sideline for the final time, or North Carolina, which has made more trips to the Final Four than anyone.

-“You come to Kansas for big games,” said Christian Braun, who also had 10 points, “but you don’t come to Kansas to play in the Elite Eight.
+“You come to Kansas for big games,” said Christian Braun, who also had 10 points Saturday night, “but you don’t come to Kansas to play in the Elite Eight.
 You don’t come to Kansas to play in the Final Four.
-You come to play for a national championship.”
+You come to play for a championship.”

+The Jayhawks (33-6) hope a familiar pattern holds on Monday: The last three times the Jayhawks and Wildcats have met in the NCAA Tournament, the winner has gone on to win it all, including a lopsided Final Four matchup four years ago in San Antonio.

-Playing without injured guard Justin Moore, Villanova (31-7) watched as Kansas scored the game’s first 10 points and eventually built a 19-point cushion.
-And despite big nights from Collin Gillespie, Brandon Slater and Jermaine Samuels, the short-handed and undersized Wildcats never made it all the way back.
+Playing without injured guard Justin Moore, the Wildcats (30-8) watched as Kansas scored the game’s first 10 points and eventually built a 19-point cushion Saturday night.
+And despite big performances from Collin Gillespie, Brandon Slater and Jermaine Samuels, the short-handed and undersized Wildcats never made it all the way back.

 Gillespie, playing in his 156th and final game for the Wildcats, hit five 3-pointers and finished with 17 points, while Slater hit four 3s and had 16 points.
 Samuels finished with 13 points in the final game of his career.